Chr15w1986/Javascript_PP2/README.md

 * The project was written and tested using [Gitpod](https://gitpod.io/)
 * The project uses [Github](https://github.com/) for utilising git version control
 * The project was debugged using [Google Chrome Development tools](https://developer.chrome.com/docs/devtools/)
+* The project was tested for responsiveness at different screen sizes using [Am-I-Responsive](http://ami.responsivedesign.is/#)

 ## DESIGN